 Then there are the session replays you can use.

 Record user sessions in real-time to replay them and analyze user engagement with your product at different steps through their journey.

 You can spot rage-clicking, broken links, misleading marketing messages, insufficient product hints, etc.

 Hotjar is the best UX analytics software for this purpose.

 Usability testing tools

 Usability testing is more about in-person interactions with a group of customers or individuals.

-Use this to get in-depth insights on how customers experience a product and what should be changed to accelerate activation or facilitate product adoption.
+Use this to get in-depth insights into how customers experience a product and what should be changed to accelerate activation or facilitate product adoption.

 Literally, product managers watch how a user is engaging with their product, ask leading questions, and document every little detail.